mcginleyireland/irishbaking.github.io/_posts/2020-09-05-raspberry-pie.md

   ingredients_markdown: |-
     **Pastery**

-    * 2 cups, 16 oz, 260 g of all purpose flour
+    * 260g (16oz) of all purpose flour
     * 2 teaspoons of sugar
-    * 1 cup, 8 ounces, 225 g of unsalted butter cubed
+    * 225g (8oz) of unsalted butter cubed
-    * 1 teaspoon of salt (skip if using salted butter)
+    * 1 tsp of salt (skip if using salted butter)
-    * 1/2 cup, 115 ml of full fat sour cream (not light sour cream)
+    * 115ml (3.9 fl oz) of full fat sour cream (not light sour cream)

     **Filling**

-    * 6 cups, 1 kg of fresh  raspberries, rinsed and stems removed
+    * 1kg (35oz) of fresh  raspberries, rinsed and stems removed
-    * 1 teaspoon lemon zest
+    * 1 tsp lemon zest
-    * 1 Tbsp lemon juice
+    * 1 tbsp lemon juice
-    * 1/4 cup, 30g of cornstarch or all-purpose flour
+    * 30g (1oz) of cornstarch or all-purpose flour
-    * 1/2 cup, 100f of white granulated sugar
+    * 100g (3.5oz) of white granulated sugar

     **Egg Wash**

     * 1 egg
-    * 1 tablespoon milk
+    * 1 tbsp milk
   directions_markdown: |-
     **Pastery**

-    1. Cut butter into cubes and let sit for a couple minutes: Cut the butter into cubes and put in a warm spot to take the chill off (don't soften the butter, just let it sit out for a couple minutes when you take it out of the fridge)
+    1. Cut butter into cubes and let sit for a couple minutes.
-    2. Whisk together flour, salt, sugar: In a large bowl, whisk together the flour, salt, and sugar.
+    2. Whisk together flour, salt, sugar.
-    3. Work the butter into the flour with your hands: Sprinkled the cubes of butter over the flour.
-Use your clean hands to squish the flour and butter together with your thumbs, fingers, and knuckles.
-Work the butter into the dough until you have what resembles a coarse meal with some flattened chunks of butter.
+    3. Work the butter into the flour mixture, slowly adding more and more softened butter cubes.
+Best thing to do is with clean hands to squish the flour and butter together with your thumbs and fingers.
+Keep going till it all looks incorporated.
-    4. Add sour cream: Add the sour cream to the flour butter mixture
+    4. Add the sour cream to the flour butter mixture
-    5. Form dough into disks, refrigerate: Use your hands to gather the pastry dough together into a large ball.
-Use a knife to cut the ball in half.
-Form into two disks.
-As you work the dough into disks, it should end up smooth, having the consistency of Play-Doh.
-Don't worry about over-working this dough.
-Form the disks so that there are no cracks.
-Sprinkle all over with a little flour.
-Wrap tightly with plastic wrap.
-Once you wrap the dough disk in plastic wrap, you can massage the dough and the edges with your warm hands to close any cracks.
-Chill in the refrigerator for an hour or up to a day ahead.
-    6. Remove dough from the fridge, let sit for a few minutes, then roll out: After the dough has been sitting in the fridge for an hour, remove it and let it sit for 5-10 minutes at room temperature to become more malleable before rolling out.
-If it still feels too stiff to roll out, hold your hands around the edges to soften.
-    7. Place it on a lightly floured clean, flat surface.
-Roll it out into a circle about 12 inches wide or larger depending on your tart/pie dishs needs.
+    5. Form the dough into disks, wrap it and put it in the refrigerator.
+Here you can add flour to if needed.
+You'll need to leave this in the fridge for minimum an hour.
+Maximum a day or two.
+    6. When you remove the dough from the fridge, you'll need to let it sit for 15 minutes.
+Maybe more.
+At this time I'd preheat the oven to 220°C (430°F).
+After 15 minutes, start rolling out the dough.
+    7. After rolling the dough to your desired tickness, place the rolling pin under the dough and palce it on your tart/pie dish.
-    8. Place the rolled out dough on to a tart/pie dish.
-Trim the edges to 1/2 inch over the edge of the plan.
+    8. Trim the edges  of the dough to 10mm (0.5 inch) over the edge of the plan.
+In my one I didn't do this and I think it would have been a better idea.

     **Filling**

-    1. Preheat oven to 220°C.
-    2. Place the raspberries, sugar, cornstarch/flour, lemon zest, and lemon juice in a large bowl.
+    1. Place the raspberries, sugar, cornstarch/flour, lemon zest, and lemon juice in a large bowl.
 Gently stir them so that all of the raspberries are coated with some sugar and flour.
-    3. Fill tart/pie dish with the berries.
+    2. Fill tart/pie dish with the berries.
-    4. Roll out the second dough disk to the same size and thickness as the first.
+    3. Roll out the second dough disk to the same size and thickness as the first.
 Place on top of the berry filling.
-    5. I press the edges of the pastery with a fork, but what ever you were thought is fine by me.
+    4. I press the edges of the pastery with a fork, but what ever you were thought/learned/imagined is fine by me.

     **Egg Wash**

     1. Whisk egg and milk together to make an egg wash.
     2. Brush the top crust with egg wash.
     3. Poke your tart/pie with fork holes.
 (This is very important, so steam can escape while cooking).

+    **Bake**

-    3. Place the pie on the middle rack of the oven with a foil or Silpat lined baking pan positioned on the lower rack to catch any filling that may bubble over.
-Bake for 20 minutes at 220°C. Reduce heat to 180°C and bake for 30 to 40 minutes more or until juices are bubbling and have thickened.
+    1. Place the pie on the middle rack of the oven.
+    2. Bake for 20 minutes at 220°C (430°F).
+    3. Reduce heat to 180°C (360°F) and bake for 30 to 40 minutes more or until juices are bubbling and have thickened.
+    4. I also placed a tray under the pie incase my oven was too hot and more of the juices came out.

 ---
 One of my favourite things to do in the summer is to make pie from fresh ingredients.
 Something warm to eat with a nice cup of tea.